isomerpages/ogp-buildforgood/_projects/Basecamp.md

 ![](/images/pivot%20pals.jpeg)

-Pivot Pals are here to help our fellow career-switchers, to transform what seems like a frustrating journey to one of joy and self-discovery.
+We are team Pivot Pals and we are here to help our fellow career-switchers, to transform what seems like a frustrating journey to one of joy and self-discovery.

 Adulting is tough but career switching is so much tougher!